AshishGusain17/Vehicle-Warning-Indicator-System/README.md

 * **tracked**: This folder contains detection and tracking algorithm for the vehicles.
 * **untracked**: Detection and visualization only
 * **utils**: contains various functions that are used continuously again and again for different frames.
+* **estimates**: Detect pedestrians and vehicles too close to us that may cause collision.
 * **cropping**: Cropping frames using drag and drop or clicking points.

 ###  Requisities: